 Can we convert the DXF data to intelligent EDA data within the tool?
 Usually not.
 So do we use the imported DXF data to essentially trace over?
-Its all a compromise.
+It’s all a compromise.
 Then just ahead of project completion you receive an update for this design and you need to repeat the process.
 It was a time consuming frustrating process.
-Or at least it was. eCadstars gerber import will speed up any reverse engineering requirements you might have.
+Or at least it was. eCadstars Gerber import will speed up any reverse engineering requirements you might have.
 Of course, you don’t even need a schematic and netlist.
-You can import the gerber data.
+You can import the Gerber data.
 Convert it to the relevant conductor layers.

-Position footprints directly from your library to align with the gerber data.
-Note your library footprint pads do not need to be exactly the same as the pads on the imported gerber data.
+Position footprints directly from your library to align with the Gerber data.
+Note your library footprint pads do not need to be exactly the same as the pads on the imported Gerber data.

 A trace in eCADSTAR makes its electrical connection as soon as it touches the pad.
 Not on the centroid of the pad.
 Once positioned use the Add netline command to add nets between pads.
-Utilisting the 3D view you can then trace the connections back easily and continue adding the net connectivity at PCB level.
+Utilising the 3D view you can then trace the connections back easily and continue adding the net connectivity at PCB level.
 You can even save and back annotate a node to node, pin to pin compliant schematic from this data.
-That’s gerber import review and conversion in eCADSTAR.
+That’s Gerber import review and conversion in eCADSTAR.
 A very useful tool.